danyalahmed/dac-projects-docs/AtfalSpirit/privacy.md

 - First Name
 - Last Name
-- Aim ID (given to every member of the Ahmadiyya Association in the UK)
+- Aim ID (given to every member of the Ahmadiyya Muslim Community in the UK)
 - Email
 - Password